Castor and Pollux Organix canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 The second ingredient is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.

-The third item lists organic brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
+The third item is organic brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
+However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

-The fourth item lists organic chicken liver.
+The fourth ingredient lists organic chicken liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

 The eighth ingredient is organic guar gum, a gelling or thickening agent found in many wet pet foods.
 Refined from dehusked guar beans, guar gum can add a notable amount of dietary fiber to any product.

-The ninth item includes organic flaxseed meal, one of the best plant sources of healthy omega-3 fatty acids.
-Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.
+The ninth ingredient is organic flaxseed meal, one of the best plant sources of healthy omega-3 fatty acids.
+Flax seeds are also rich in soluble fiber.

 From here, the list goes on to include a number of other items.